quytc/Linearizability/README.md

 Contact: Cong Quy Trinh, Department of Information Technology, Uppsala University
 Email: cong-quy.trinh@it.uu.se

-This prototype is designed to verify lilearizability of concurrent algorithms implemented by singly-linked lists.
+This prototype is designed to verify lilearizability of concurrent algorithms implemented using singly-linked lists.
-The prototype is implemented by OCAML and supports algorithms with both fixed and non-fixed linearization points.
+The prototype is implemented in OCAML and supports algorithms with both fixed and non-fixed linearization points.

 Target algorithms are list-based concurrent algorithms such as stacks, queues, ordered sets, unordered sets and CCAS.